nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Adds a tag to a task.

+Application: Used to briefly indicate the nature of the task.

 Format: `tag INDEX t/TAG [t/MORETAGS]`

 * Attaches one or more tags to the task associated with INDEX.
 Tags can be used to identify related tasks.